Primary Source of the Month Bundle

 OCTOBER or NOVEMBER | Who is the "real" Pocahontas?

-This program will examine some of the many depictions of Pocahontas over time, including the one depiction made in person.
-Students will learn how to interpret a picture as a primary source, and through historical inquiry, determine which depiction is the "real" Pocahontas.
+This program examines some of the many depictions of Pocahontas over time paired with primary source quotes from early English colonists.
+Students will learn how to interpret a picture as a source, and through historical inquiry, determine which depiction comes the closest to showing us the "real" Pocahontas.
 (VS.1, VS.2)

-During this program students will explore what demographics made colonial Virginians' lives different.
-This program will study the beginnings of government in Virginia, enslavement versus indentured servitude, the impact of English colonists on Virginia Indians, and how colonial Virginians lived in their day-to- day lives.
-From objects to paintings, to letters & broadsides, this program will look at a variety of different primary sources that shine a light on what life was like in colonial Virginia.
+Students will explore how demographics like race, gender, and wealth made colonial Virginians' lives different.
+This program will examine the growth of the Virginia colony and economy, enslavement versus indentured servitude, the impact of English colonists on Virginia Indians, and women's lives in Colonial Virginia.
+This program examines a variety of primary sources, such as broadsides, objects, legal paperwork, and images that shine a light on what life was like in colonial Virginia.
 (VS.1, VS.3, VS.4)

 Discover the implications that the American Revolution had on ideas of freedom and liberty.
-Students will examine the relationship between enslaved African Americans and these ideals through and investigation of Dunmore's Proclamation, James Lafayette's petition, and Peter Sublett's manumission.
+Students will examine the relationship between enslaved individuals and revolutionary ideals through personal stories and an investigation of Dunmore's Proclamation, James Lafayette's petition, and Peter Sublett's manumission.
 (VS.1, VS.4, VS.5)

 In 1849, John Robertson Maben traveled to California in search of gold.
 In a series of thirteen letters, Maben describes his travels to his wife, Sarah.
 In this program, students will join Maben on his journey, interpreting his letters and tracing his travels on a nineteenth-century map.
 (VS.1, VS.6)

-Abraham Lincoln is often called The Great Emancipator; however, enslaved people were responsible for seizing their own freedom.
+Abraham Lincoln is often called The Great Emancipator due to his role in the Emancipation Proclamation; however, enslaved people were also responsible for seizing their own freedom through daring acts of bravery.
 During this program students will explore primary sources related to self-emancipation at Fort Monroe and the resulting Confiscation Acts.
-Students will also analyze the Emancipation Proclamation and explore the impact it had on both enslaved and free African Americans.
+Students will also analyze reactions to the Emancipation Proclamation through political cartoons.
 (VS. 1, VS. 7)

-This program examines the ways in which Virginians dealt with rebuilding and reunification after the Civil War.
-Particular attention is paid to the impacts of the 13th, 14th, and 15th amendments, the origins of Jim Crow, and other steps taken to disenfranchise African Americans.
+This program examines how Virginians dealt with rebuilding and reunification after the Civil War.
+Particular attention is paid to the Civil Rights impacts of the 13th, 14th, and 15th Amendments, as well as the resulting pushback that led to Jim Crow laws throughout the South.
 (VS.1, VS.8)

-Using photographs and primary sources throughout the twentieth century, this program is designed to allow students to examine changes in Virginia's society and politics.
-Historical themes such as education, industrialization, urbanization, transportation, and the changing roles of women are explored.
+Using photographs from throughout the twentieth century, this program is designed to allow students to examine changes in Virginia's industry, society and politics.
+Historical themes such as education, industrialization, urbanization, transportation, civil rights, and suffrage are explored.
 (VS. 1, VS. 8, VS. 9, VS.10)